After-Shock/Cloudbox-wiki/Extras:-Plex-Dupefinder.md

 ### 3. Codec Scoring (Optional)

 - You can set `CODEC_SCORES` to your preference.
-However, default settings should be sufficient in most cases.
+However, default settings should be sufficient for most.

 ### 4. Plex Library Sections